Nelfe80/RetroBat-Instruction-Cards/README.md

    Or directly in the folder /mame/artwork/ (if you don't have RetroBat)

+3. **Configure Mame:**
+- Make sure **layout                    1** is in the file "plugin.ini" in the Mame emulator folder.
+(We need LUA scripts to be supported in Mames Layout thanks to the mame “layout” plugin.)
-3. Update your MAME and Roms
+- Update your MAME and roms if necessary

 4. **Configure RetroBat:**
 - Make sure **Mame64** is selected in RetroBat.